 Where is the money going?

-Career readiness and life mentor-ship programs for at-risk youth ages 7-24.
+Certified career training and apprenticeship placement for 250 at-risk youth ages 15-24.
 7 Million Strides is sponsored by Kids Off the Block a 501(c)3 Non-Profit Organization in Chicago, IL.

-1. In a time when our country and its cities are clouded by negativity, my walk is also one evoking for change in the way our early generations think about their roles in society and their potential for betterment.
+5. In a time when our country and its cities are clouded by negativity, 7 Million Strides attempts to evoke change in the way our early generations think about their roles in society and their potential for betterment.

-2. Because you come from a troubled household.
-You've lost a parent, turned to crime, lived in poverty, or have the slightest taste of existing without structure, friends, religion or a sense of self.
+6. You come from a troubled household.
+You've lost a parent, turned to crime, lived in poverty, or have the slightest taste of existing without structure, friends, faith or a sense of self.

 Okay what now?
 I could use your support..